LattVines/RPGParser/README.md

 # RPGParser
 A parser for randomizing formatted text.
+Made during Procedural Generation Jam #ProcJam in one week.

 This is a recursive parser that reads through strings written in a specific format such that it can randomize the string content appearing in bracketed lists.
 It is a visual studio c# project consisting of a single class